jasonsturges/vite-typescript-npm-package/README.md

 Update your `package.json` to the next version number and tag a release.

-Assure that your package lockfile is also upadted by running an install.
+Assure that your package lockfile is also updated by running an install.
+For npm, this will assure the lockfile has the updated version number.
+Yarn does not duplicate the version number in the lockfile.

 If you are publishing to a private registry such as GitHub packages, update your `package.json` to include `publishConfig` and `repository`: